canonical/ubuntu-core-docs/en/reference/assertions.md

 ## model

 The model assertion is a statement by a brand about the properties of a device model.
-See [Image building](../guides/build-device/image-building.html) for a real-world example

 ## serial